 In order to ensure that sites are continually providing high quality care site visits are conducted at 85% of Scholarship sites serving children.
 During a site visit, DEPC Scholarship staff review attendance records for children enrolled in the Scholarship program, as well as other provider contractual obligations and offer technical assistance and guidance for quality improvement.
 The site visit also serves as an opportunity to inform providers of additional DEPC supports, including technical assistance to increase or maintain quality services.
 If during a site visit any acts that could be considered abuse or neglect are observed by DEPC staff those acts are immediately reported as required by law.
 Any site undergoing an investigation for child abuse/neglect is temporarily removed from the active provider referrals for the Scholarship program.
 In the event that the case is substantiated, Scholarship children may be moved to another child care program and the provider contract may be terminated.

 The Subsidy Program Manager supervises the Subsidy staff.
-The Subsidy Coordinator and Scholarship Specialist are responsible for the daily operation of the Scholarship program including: provider invoicing and monthly reporting, SSRS reporting, Scholarship and Family First database entry, and providing assistance and support to applying and active Scholarship parents and providers.
+The Scholarship Coordinator and Subsidy Specialist are responsible for the daily operation of the Scholarship program including: provider invoicing and monthly reporting, SSRS reporting, Scholarship and Family First database entry, and providing assistance and support to applying and active Scholarship parents and providers.
 The DEPC Program Director provides oversight and support to the Scholarship program.

 Coordinated Subsidy Process: